Strateg-Eyes

 There is however, no agreement by the tribunals as to what the most appropriate method of drug and alcohol testing is.

-Mr Briggs argued that there was no valid reason for his dismissal, and that his dismissal was unfair, because the direction to take the urine test, whilst lawful, was not reasonable and therefore did not require compliance.
+Mr B argued that there was no valid reason for his dismissal, and that his dismissal was unfair, because the direction to take the urine test, whilst lawful, was not reasonable and therefore did not require compliance.

 The initial decision found that: